-The graduate program in theatre arts at Cornell University offers students an interdisciplinary environment in which to pursue critical studies of various dramatic cultures, theatrical traditions and expressive behavior in multilingual, intermedial and globalizing performance contexts.
-The program is located within the Department of Performing and Media Arts and comprised of distinguished faculty from across the humanities.
+The graduate program in performing and media arts at Cornell University offers students an interdisciplinary environment in which to pursue critical studies of various dramatic cultures, theatrical traditions, film and media productions, and expressive behavior in multilingual, intermedial, and globalizing performance contexts.
+The program is located within the Department of Performing and Media Arts and comprises distinguished faculty from across the humanities.

-There are two degree programs for the prospective applicant: the PhD and the joint MA/PhD.
 Students benefit from the unusual flexibility of Cornell's graduate system and the ideals of freedom with responsibility on which that system is based.
+Our small size enables us to offer a generous funding package.
 A course of study is determined in consultation with a student's faculty advisors, and the PhD may be combined with a formal minor in such areas as directing or acting pedagogy, film studies or feminist, gender and sexuality studies.

-The field of Theatre Arts administers three examinations for graduate degree candidates: the qualifying examination, the examination for admission to doctoral candidacy and the doctoral dissertation defense.
+The field of Performing and Media Arts administers three examinations for graduate degree candidates: the qualifying examination, the examination for admission to doctoral candidacy, and the doctoral dissertation defense.
 Admitted students will receive more information about these exams upon matriculation.

-The field of Theatre Arts offers majors in three areas: Drama and the Theatre, Theatre History and Theatre Theory and Aesthetics.
-Graduate students are expected to declare their major area of study, two minor areas and the composition of their Special Committee upon completion of two residence units.
+The field of Performing and Media Arts offers majors in three areas: Theatre and Performance Studies, Cinema and Media Studies, and Theatre Theory and Aesthetics.
+Graduate students are expected to declare their major area of study, two minor areas, and the composition of their Special Committee by the end of their first year of study.
 An incoming student will be assigned a committee chair by the director of Graduate Studies until he/she has formed a complete committee.
 Interdisciplinary programs are easily arranged by taking minors in other fields.
-Possible minors include (but are not limited to): Africana studies, anthropology, Asian studies, cinema studies, English, feminist, gender, and sexuality studies, German, Russian and philosophy.
+Possible minors include (but are not limited to): acting and directing pedagogy, Africana studies; anthropology; Asian studies; cinema studies; English; feminist, gender, and sexuality studies; German; Russian; and philosophy.

 Cinema & Media Studies Reading Group

-Our program is focused on preparing students for careers as researchers and professors, with concentrations in drama and theatre, theatre history and aesthetics, and performance studies.
+Our program is focused on preparing students for careers as researchers and professors, with concentrations in theatre and performance studies, cinema and media studies, and theatre theory and aesthetics.
 Students work closely with Cornell's Society for the Humanities and The School for Criticism and Theory, interdisciplinary centers of intellectual exchange that draw scholars and artists from across the globe.
 The University boasts one of the best research libraries in the country, which maintains extensive holdings in theatre and performance studies and houses a number of special collections.

 The field's faculty members are drawn from the Department of Performing and Media Arts and from other departments, such as Anthropology, Asian Studies, Classics, Comparative Literature, German Studies, English, and Africana Studies.